-At The Kimberley School we collaborate closely with the Kimberley Family of Schools (our feeder primary schools) and our admissions policy reflects our commitment to this collaboration.
-The primary and junior schools that make up the Kimberley Family of Schools are Awsworth Primary, Gilthill Primary, Hollywell Primary, Kimberley Primary, Larkfields Junior and Mornington Primary and Horsendale Primary.
+At The Kimberley School we collaborate closely with the Kimberley Family of Schools (our linked primary schools) and our admissions policy reflects our commitment to this collaboration.
+The primary and junior schools that make up the Linked Primary Schools are Awsworth Primary, Gilthill Primary, Hollywell Primary, Kimberley Primary, Larkfields Junior and Mornington Primary and Horsendale Primary.

 We are an inclusive school and welcome all applications and we will endeavour to provide places for children who do not attend the Kimberley Family of Schools provided they can be accommodated within the admission limit, which currently stands at 240 for Year 7.
 We do not select any students based on ability or aptitude.